-So, with Alice Eve they appear to again trying the sexy look without being sexy thing.
+So, with Alice Eve they appear to again be doing the “sexy look without being sexy “thing.
 She’s half-naked, sure, but she’s also wearing a facial expression that says, “Don’t tell me you have something against nudity!”
 It may be jarring, but Star Trek started out with a dancing Geisha girl and in its recent history they are not above taking advantage of the appeal of the female (or male) form.
 This may or may not be a good thing, but it’s nothing new.

 What do you think?
 Did you not even notice Alice Eve and her underwear in the trailer until now?
 Are there other examples you’re surprised I didn’t point out?

-For a comedic analysis of sexuality in the Star Trek shows with a more in-depth focus upon a select few individual episodes, look here.
+For a comedic analysis of sexuality in the Star Trek shows with a more in-depth focus on a select few individual episodes, look here.

 - Star Trek: Now With Half Naked Chicks (optimuscook.wordpress.com)